-The 2013/2014 academic year saw Università Cattolica del Sacro Cuore (UCSC) launch its six-year single-cycle Master's Degree programme in Medicine and Surgery, with an innovative curriculum and taught entirely in English.
+The 2013/2014 academic year saw Università Cattolica del Sacro Cuore (UCSC) launching its six-year single-cycle Master's Degree programme in Medicine and Surgery, with an innovative curriculum and taught entirely in English.
+Students enrolled in 2013/14 completed their course in 2019, obtaining the Master's degree in Medicine and Surgery (Medical Doctor).